 - Written Repair Requests: A landlord may require a tenant to submit repair requests in writing.

-A landlord must fulfill their duties per landlord-tenant laws to maintain a safe and habitable property:
+Landlords must fulfill their duties per landlord-tenant laws to maintain a safe and habitable investment:

-- Habitability: A landlord must ensure the property meets all health, safety, and building codes.
+- Habitability: A landlord must ensure the rental meets all health, safety, and building codes.

-- Repair Management: A landlord is responsible for timely repairs to keep the property in good condition.
+- Repair Management: A landlord is responsible for timely repairs to keep the rental in good condition.

-- Non-Retaliation: A landlord cannot retaliate against a tenant for exercising their legal rights.
+- Non-Retaliation: A landlord cannot retaliate against tenants for exercising their legal rights.

 Understanding Texas Security Deposit Law

-The following is everything a landlord needs to understand about Texas security deposit laws:
+The following is everything a landlord needs to understand about security deposit rules and regulations in Texas:

 Security Deposit Cap and Handling